7 Cool Things to do in Ottawa, Canada

-If you have the opportunity to visit Ottawa, make sure you check out the top six things here.
+If you have the opportunity to visit Ottawa, make sure you check out the top seven things here.
 Some experiences will be once-in-a-lifetime, and will make you say, “I want to come back again next year.”

 Canadian Museum of History